Mackay Northern Access Upgrade, construct additional lanes

 Construction is underway to upgrade the Bruce Highway and major intersections north of Mackay to reduce congestion and improve traffic flow in critical areas.

-The upgrade recognises the needs of all those who use this section of highway, from long-distance freight vehicles to tourist traffic, and the increasing local traffic travelling to and from Mackay's northern suburbs.
+The upgrade recognises the needs of everyone who uses this section of highway, from long-distance freight vehicles to tourist traffic, and the increasing local traffic travelling to and from Mackay's northern suburbs.

 - Improves safety